 Alternator capacity for 4-downrigger setups

 The electrical math matters.
 Electric downriggers draw significant current during retrieval cycles.
-Add a sonar, a chartplotter, navigation lights, courtesy lights, and a livewell, and the total electrical load can exceed what a basic 30-40 amp alternator can sustain.
+Add a sonar, a chartplotter, navigation lights, courtesy lights, and a livewell, and total electrical load can exceed what a basic 30-40 amp alternator can sustain.

 Per-downrigger draw: Modern electric downriggers (Cannon, Scotty) typically pull 6-10 amps during retrieval, less during deployment.
 For 4 downriggers running concurrent retrieval cycles, peak draw can hit 32-40 amps just for the riggers.